KartulUdus/mc-chat-parser/README.md

 and to get the list of online players, and read access to the Minecraft log file to read the in-game chat messages.

 An [example compose file](./compose.example.yml) is included with the project to show how to run the bot together with a Minecraft server instance that is leveraging the https://github.com/itzg/docker-minecraft-server docker image.
-Just fill in the empty env variables and run `docker compose up -d`.
+Fill in the empty env variables and run `docker compose up -d`.

-Alternatively the bot can also be executed as a stand-alone Node.js application running on the same server where your Minecraft instance is located.
+Alternatively, the bot can also be executed as a stand-alone Node.js application running on the same server where your Minecraft instance is located.
 Requires Node 18 or later to be present on the server.

 - clone this repo,
 - run `npm install`,
 - run `npm run build`,
-- create an `.env` file from `.env.example` and fill in the config variables in that file,
+- create a `.env` file from `.env.example` and fill in the config variables in that file,
 - and run `node dist/app.js`

 ### Configuration